Why soft eye contacts prevent dry eyes and offer all day long comfort when using contact lenses.

 Since the first mass production soft contact lenses came onto the market in 1971, millions of people have turned to wearing soft lenses for comfort versus rigid hard or gas permeable contacts.

-It is estimated that 90% of all Americans now wear soft lenses for vision correction.
+It is estimated that 90% of all contact lens wearers now wear soft lenses for vision correction.
 When I started wearing contact lenses 30 years ago, my rigid gas permeable lenses had a time-consuming weekly cleaning and disinfecting routine.
 Even the soft eye contacts available at the time needed weekly cleaning to keep eyes free from infections.

 I switched to wearing disposable soft eye contacts 18 years ago and here's why.